nilshg/SynthControl.jl/README.md

 The package is at alpha stage - there's a bare bones implementation that can be used to obtain results and plot them, as well as an implementation of a placebo test, but no formal inference.

+UPDATE 17/1/2020 - the package is currently being rewritten with a more generic interface for specifying treatment patterns that will simplify the implementation of different types of synthetic control estimators; the main functionality is currently still operational, but docs are being rewritten.
+Refer to the tests for a bare bones guide on how to fit & plot a SCM in the current implementation

 ## Installation

 The package is currently unregistered, installation therefore works directly